 The term 'Star Cross' could be applied to several designs and in heraldry a cross with pointed arms is called a Stellated Cross.
-One is the Etoile Cross, which is also usually a six-pointed star.
-Others include the
+One such six-pointed star is seen with the Etoile Cross, and others include the

 The Star of David was considered to be a 'cross' in European heraldry.
 It is sometimes called a Jewish Cross but generally, this is a misnomer - 'emblem', 'medallion' or 'badge' is more accurate than 'cross'.
 Judaism denies that Jesus rose again as Christ; therefore the Cross has no significant meaning for Jews.
 However, entering the Twilight Zone of logic, since Jesus was a Jew, then the cross used to crucify him could be referred to as a Jewish Cross.
 But we already have a name for that – the True Cross.

 The Star of David comprises two triangles, representing the Greek letter for 'D' inverted over the other, which happens to have been King David's royal cipher (since his name began and ended with a 'D').
 The symbol represents the town of Bethlehem, first and foremost, the place of Christ's birth.

 Neo-pagans are quick to point out the fertility symbolism of the interlocking male and female triangles.
 Christian symbols have more of such interpretation than even Hinduism, but this is essentially a Jewish symbol.
 Where Christians refer to God the Father (yes, the male imagery), Jews refer to God the King, and the symbol does look more like a king's crown than anything phallic.

 Each to his own interpretation.